sagarsehwag/sagarsehwag/README.md

 :zap: &nbsp;Hi, I'm Sagar — a **Software Engineer** from **India** building some real stuff through code.
 My working principle is learning by doing.
 Always up for a discussion on  softwares, freelancing, psychology & philosophy. :zap:

-🔭 &nbsp;I’m currently working on Node, React.
+🔭 &nbsp;I’m currently working on Node & React.

 :airplane: &nbsp; **You can hire me for remote work**